cityjson/specs/docs/specs.rst

 **************************************************

 CityJSON uses 3 classes related to transportation (``"Road"``, ``"Railway"``, ``"TransportSquare"``) and omits the "Track" from CityGML because it simply can be a road with specific attributes.
+``"TransportSquare"`` is used to model for instance parking lots and squares.

-In CityGML, each of the classes can have a number of "TrafficArea" and "AuxiliaryTrafficArea", which are defined as new surfaces.
+In CityGML, each of the 3 classes can have a number of "TrafficArea" and "AuxiliaryTrafficArea", which are defined as new surfaces.
-In CityJSON, these surfaces do not need to be defined again since the road surfaces become Semantic Surface Objects (with type ``"TrafficArea"`` or ``"AuxiliaryTrafficArea"``)
+In CityJSON, these surfaces do not need to be defined again since the road surfaces become Semantic Surface Objects (with type ``"TrafficArea"`` or ``"AuxiliaryTrafficArea"``).
+That is, the surface representing a road should be split into sub-surfaces (therefore forming a ``"MultiSurface"``), and each of the sub-surfaces get a semantics attached to it.

 - The geometry of a City Object of type ``"Road"``, ``"Railway"``, ``"TransportSquare"`` can be of types ``"MultiSurface"`` or ``"CompositeSurface"``.
 - The geometry of a City Object of type ``"Road"``, ``"Railway"``, ``"TransportSquare"`` cannot be of ``"lod"`` 0, only 1 and above are allowed.